lea-byte/Project_2/README.md

 `Model.py`: File containing the u-net model structure.

 `Train.py`: File dedicated to the training of  the u-net model structure.

+`Predict.py`: This is the file which takes care of doing predictions on the test set.

 `All_in_one.py`: This is a file containing all the others as one.
 This is only to be run if there is a problem with the rest.
 This was the code that was used through out the project.
 The separation of files was done to emphasize a better project structure and facilitate partial code running.